guardian/workflow-frontend/README.md

 ### Deploy

+This project is setup for continuous deployment on `master`, if you suspect your change has not deployed then look for the
-Look for the `Editorial Tools::Workflow::Workflow Frontend` project in RiffRaff.
+`Editorial Tools::Workflow::Workflow Frontend` project in RiffRaff.